 Chances are you’ve already heard about OBS, and you’re likely even using it already.
 But you may have noticed that, by default, it won’t let you send your live stream to more than one platform at the time.
 And other solutions work great but you’ll have to either pay a subscription or purchase the software, some even both.

 We’ll go the freeway here, so when you open OBS go into the settings tab and go to Stream destination.

 And just set it up to Facebook Live, so you’re done over there.
-Now head into the Output window and check the Output Gameplay modes which affect the game mechanic to Advanced.
+Now head into the Output window and check the Output Mode to Advanced.